 Psychotherapy and Psychosocial Interventions

-If younger than six years, the American Academy of Pediatrics (AAP) recommends parent training in behavior management as the first line of treatment before trying medication.
+If younger than six years, the American Academy of Pediatrics (AAP) recommends parents to train behavior management as the first line of treatment before trying medication.
 Children younger than 6 tend to have more side effects from the medication, and there is less research on the long-term effects in children who started taking ADHD medication very young.

 For children six years of age and older, the recommendations include medication and behavior therapy together.
 In addition to parent training, it is also recommended that students engage with peer interventions that focus on behavior; and organizational skills training.
-AAP recommendations also include adding behavioral classroom intervention and school supports for both parents and teachers.
+AAP also recommends behavioral classroom intervention and academic support for both parents and teachers.

 The National Institute of Mental Health (a part of the National Institutes of Health) also lists several other types of therapies that may help families navigate the illness and improve outcomes.
 These therapies include:

 - Behavioral therapy helps a patient change behavior.
 This often involves positive and negative reinforcement as well as social skill training.
 It also allows individuals to control impulsive behaviors.

 - Cognitive-behavioral therapy also teaches a person mindfulness techniques or meditation.
 Therapists also help ADHD patients with thinking before acting or resisting the urge to take unnecessary risks.

 - Family and marital therapy helps families handle disruptive behaviors, encourage changes, and improve interactions.

 - Stress management techniques can benefit parents of ADHD patients.

 Medication can help children manage their symptoms in their everyday lives and help them control the behaviors that cause difficulties with family, friends, and school.

 Several different types of medications are FDA-approved to treat ADHD in children as young as six years:

 Stimulants are the best-known and most widely used ADHD medications.
 Stimulants work by increasing the brain chemicals dopamine and norepinephrine, which are essential for thinking and attention.
 Between 70-80% of children with ADHD have fewer symptoms when taking these fast-acting medications.
 Some side effects include decreased appetite, sleep problems, tic, personality changes, increased anxiety and irritability, stomachaches, and headaches.